jafudi/flexpair-website/index.md

 Flexpair enables consistent, sustainable and inclusive **📊data science🧪** across *any* kind of boundaries&mdash;except the ones you define.

 Let's make an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds🤓 who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair!

+With over 8 years of experience on data science focused consulting projects, we understand that the success of those projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

 ## ✅ Consistency

+With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?

 ### Consistent across synch and asynch work modes
-Knowing a thing or two about data science ourselves, we understand that the success of data projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.

-With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?
 #### Through Flexibility

 - easily switch back and forth between desktops